 If you have more time, wander over to Münzenberg just opposite the Schlossberg, to visit the Münzenberg Museum which housed the Marienkloster ( Convent of St. Mary).
 They say that the view from here over the town and the Schlossberg is stunning.
 Sadly, we decided not to trek over as we were playing cat and mouse with the weather and the next day’s weather was to be terrible and we wanted to enjoy some of Wernigerode before the storm hit!

 Beyond sightseeing sites, the town is best explored wandering from one alley to the next, admiring one colorful half-timbered house after another.
 By doing so, you can explore the different half-timbered construction styles and find Instagram worthy spots.
 I was quite in heaven!
-For more adorable pictures, be sure to check out my Instagram feed!!
 I would definitely say that Quedlinburg is one of the best towns to visit in Northern Germany as well as one of the prettiest towns in all of Germany!

 Where to Eat in Quedlinburg